 IBM Runtimes for Business

-The IBM® Runtimes for Business offering provides commercial support for OpenJDK™ 8 runtime environments, plus IBM Cloud Application Performance Monitoring (APM) to help you monitor and manage Java™ applications.
+The IBM® Runtimes for Business offering provides commercial support for OpenJDK™ 8 and 11 runtime environments, plus IBM Cloud Application Performance Monitoring (APM) to help you monitor and manage Java™ applications.

-Obtain IBM support for OpenJDK 8 with Eclipse OpenJ9 or HotSpot
+Obtain IBM support for OpenJDK 8 or 11 with Eclipse OpenJ9 or HotSpot

 Monitor the resources used by your Java applications